 - The Great Guana Cay Foundation has been established to sustainably rebuild the island’s homes, parks, roads, buildings and businesses.

 - The Man-O-War Relief Fund is a board-run charity focused on providing funding for the repair of critical infrastructure and support of Man-O-War residents affected by Hurricane Dorian.

-Huge, heartfelt thanks to the following organizations which, though they have now moved on to other aid projects, were instrumental in helping Abaconians in the days, weeks and months following Hurricane Dorian.
+Huge, heartfelt thanks to the following groups and organizations which, though they have now moved on to other projects, were instrumental in helping Abaconians in the days, weeks and months following Hurricane Dorian.